In addition to my working bucket list, I also focus on life lessons and learning experiences. I hope you enjoy my mild humor and sincerity.

-"I Choose…to live by choice, not by chance; to make changes, not excuses; to be motivated, not manipulated; to be useful, not used; to excel, not to compete.
+"I choose…to live by choice, not by chance; to make changes, not excuses; to be motivated, not manipulated; to be useful, not used; to excel, not to compete.
 I choose self-esteem, not self-pity.
 I choose to listen to my inner voice, not the random opinion of others.
 I choose to be me." - Miranda Marrott

 Day #2: Goals and Dreams

 "The only people worthy of hearing your goals are the people who will be genuinely supportive and help you to achieve them." - Unknown

-Day #3: Random Fun Stuff
+Day #3: Random Stuff in My Head

 - Cough syrup doesn't work.
-It really doesn't.

-- You will usually only get a speeding ticket when you're trying not to get a speeding ticket.
+- You will only get a speeding ticket when you're trying not to get a speeding ticket.

-- I'd be ok if we stopped with Blu-Ray.
-I am over re-recording my entire home video collection.
+- I'd be okay if we stopped with Blu-Ray.
+I'm over re-recording my entire home video collection to the next technology.

-- Waxing your own eyebrows almost always results in the need for a fill-in pencil for the next few weeks.
+- Waxing your eyebrows almost always results in the need for a fill-in pencil for the next few weeks.

 Day #4: Family